dthoma6/deltaB/README.md

-This variant support GIC analysis.
+This variant support Geomagnetically Induced Current (GIC) analysis.

 This repository includes tools to analyze $\delta B$ contributions from the magnetosphere, ionosphere, and gap-region to the magnetic field on Earth.
 This version, 1.0.1, has